-- a.
-The property is less than 5 acres in size; or - b.
-The property is designated as a conservation subdivision.
-Conservation subdivisions shall follow the design requirements of 6.7: Conservation Subdivisions; and/or - c.
-The applicant pays a fee in lieu of parkland dedication. - 3.
-Every property that is not exempt from these requirements shall incorporate at least one of the following Open Space Types into the design of the site.
+- The property is less than 5 acres in size; or The property is designated as a conservation subdivision.
+Conservation subdivisions shall follow the design requirements of 6.7: Conservation Subdivisions; and/or - Every property that is not exempt from these requirements shall incorporate at least one of the following Open Space Types into the design of the site.